 Retirees and Inactive Licensees

 In addition, those in North Carolina who have retired or have an inactive or expired license can return to the profession during the time authorized by the order and practice in North Carolina upon granting of the Emergency Permit.
+Effective October 1, 2020 – Retirees and Inactive Licensees must reactivate their license within 120 days of registration to continue practicing during the time the Executive Order is in force.
 Former licensees who are no longer licensed due to disciplinary actions are not eligible for this temporary practice permit.

 Current regulations allow for students who are actively enrolled in mental health training programs to practice, so they do not need to complete the form below at this time.
 However, following their graduation, if they would like to practice MFT before their license applications are complete and reviewed by the Board, they need to complete the form below, providing the executive order covers the dates AFTER their graduation and BEFORE their license application is reviewed and/or approved.
 This option is available only to NC residents.